 - (9) If a person has more than one ordinary place of residence, their place of residence as at 11:59:00 pm on 27 May 2021 must remain their principal place of residence for the duration of the stay at home period.
+If the person's principal place of residence is: - (a) within Metropolitan Melbourne, they must not leave to go to any other ordinary place of residence (regardless of whether it is within or outside Metropolitan Melbourne); or - (b) outside Metropolitan Melbourne, they must not leave to go to any other ordinary place of residence within Metropolitan Melbourne, except:
-A person must not leave their principal place of residence to go to any other ordinary place of residence except: - (a) for the purposes of (and provided they comply with) clause 8 (work or education); or - (b) to meet obligations in relation to shared parenting arrangements or family contact arrangements, whether the arrangements are under a court order or otherwise; or

-- (c) for emergency maintenance of the other residence; or

-- (d) for emergency purposes; or

-- (e) as required or authorised by law.
+- (c) for the purposes of (and provided they comply with) clause 8 (work or education); or - (d) to meet obligations in relation to shared parenting arrangements or family contact arrangements, whether the arrangements are under a court order or otherwise; or - (e) for emergency maintenance of the other residence; or - (f) for emergency purposes (other than emergency maintenance); or - (g) as required or authorised by law.